Danielou1/some-embedded-software-projekt-on-STM32/README.md

 ## Introduction

 This repository is a curated collection of embedded systems projects developed on the **STM32F429** platform.
-It documents the process of refactoring and enhancing foundational university projects with advanced, industry-standard software engineering practices.
+It documents the process of refactoring and enhancing foundational university and personal projects—some of which are more than two years old—with advanced, industry-standard software engineering practices.
+This repository serves as a living document of skill progression and the application of modern embedded principles to older codebases.

 The primary objective is to demonstrate a deep understanding of both low-level hardware interaction and high-level software architecture, showcasing a commitment to writing clean, robust, and maintainable embedded code.

 ## Core Philosophy & Best Practices